PowerPoint animations are part of the slide object.

 Naming a new slide

-This assigns the name MySlide to the slide we added.
+This assigns the name MySlide to the slide index number 3 that we just added.

 The slide name or the slide index can be used to refer to the slide.